adityaramesh/banyan/notes/worker.md

   - Get information about total system resources.
   - Determine maximum number of resources that will be consumed by this worker (using a niceness level).
+    - When determining the number of available cores, take utilization of each core into account (perhaps don't include cores that have CPU utilization of 60% or more).
   - Set the limit to

-  	min(available resources not including our own processes - max(
+  	min(available resources - max(
 		max resources requested by our running processes, resources actually used by our running processes
 	), maximum consumable).